Taipo/pareto_security/readme.txt

 == Changelog ==

 = 2.6.2 =
-* Check POST variable strings for control characters (Hard Ban Mode Only)
+* Check POST variable strings for a specific list of control characters being exploited by attackers to cause a null-byte condition (Hard Ban Mode Only)
 * Correctly print control characters in the log

-= 2.6.1 =
-* Improve logging of advanced attack vectors
-* Fix IP count function
+* Update header code